Guikingone/MeiliSearchBundle/doc/events.md

 Three events are available during the index lifecycle:

-- `IndexCreatedEvent`: Allow to retrieve the `Index` and the related configuration
+- `IndexCreatedEvent`: Allow to retrieve the `Index` and the related configuration after creating it
-- `IndexRemovedEvent`: Allow to retrieve the uid of the deleted index
+- `IndexRemovedEvent`: Allow to retrieve the uid of the deleted index after the deletion
-- `IndexRetrievedEvent`: Allow to retrieve the `Index`
+- `IndexRetrievedEvent`: Allow to retrieve the `Index` after retrieving it

 ## Searches